nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

 # Server Configuration and Requirements

 There are some requirements that you will need to meet in order to use the tool against your TFS or VSTS server.
-The VSTS Bulk Data Editor uses a flag to Bypass the Work Item rules engine and write data into TFS\VSTS that may not comply with the rules.
+The Azure DevOps Migration Tools use a flag to Bypass the Work Item rules engine and write data into TFS\VSTS that may not comply with the rules.
 For example you can write data directly into the `Closed` state without starting at `New`.
 This is very useful for migrations but requires some pre-requisites.

 ## Bypass Rules

-For on-premises TFS instances you need to be part of the `Project Collection Service Accounts` group.
+For on-premises instances you need to be part of the `Project Collection Service Accounts` group.
 You can do this by calling the following command:

 `tfssecurity /g+ "Project Collection Service Accounts" n:domainusername ALLOW /server:http://myserver:8080/tfs`

-This is not required for VSTS targets.
+This is not required for Azure DevOps Service targets, but you do need to be a Collection Admin on the Target.

 ## Migration State

-In order to store the state for the migration you need to use a custom field, the `ReflectedWorkItemId` field.
+In order to store the state for the migration you need to use a custom field, the `ReflectedWorkItemId` field which needs added to the Target only.
 The way you add this depends on the platform you are using.

 ### Azure DevOps